ganeti/ganeti/man/ganeti-rapi.rst

 modification operations require authentication, in the form of basic authentication.

-The users and their rights are defined in a file named rapi_users, located in the ``@LOCALSTATEDIR@/lib/ganeti`` directory.
+The users and their rights are defined in the ``@LOCALSTATEDIR@/lib/ganeti/rapi/users`` file.
 The users should be listed one per line, in the following format::

     username password options